Your cart is currently empty!

 Halogen light bulbs do not contain mercury, but the tungsten filaments are surrounded by iodine and bromine gases.

 You’ll most often find these lights in outdated settings.
 Once considered environmentally friendly, because of the lack of mercury, standards have since risen and these bulbs have fallen by the wayside.

 With a relatively weak light output and warm shine, you’ll most often find these bulbs acting as accent lighting.
-If you’re starting with these bulbs, you’ll be amazed the difference an LED light can make.
+If you’re starting with these bulbs, you’ll be amazed at the difference an LED light can make.

 LED Lighting – Better in Every Aspect

-Taking into account the money saved on maintenance and operating costs, upgrading to LED lights in an office or commercial facility is the clear choice.
+Considering the money saved on maintenance and operating costs, upgrading to LED lights in an office or commercial facility is the clear choice.

 Take a quick look at how much LED light can save you over other types of bulbs.
-And, keep in mind that this is just for one single bulb.
+And keep in mind that this is just for one single bulb.
 In a commercial or industrial facility where you’ll likely have hundreds of bulbs, your savings will be well into the thousands.